 - I. Threat: God strategically placed Mordecai and Esther to thwart Haman's plot to exterminate the Jews to fulfill the Abrahamic Covenant (Esther 1-4). - A. Esther replaced the deposed Queen Vashti as God's intervention to save his people from annihilation as a nation (1:1-2:18). - 1.
 Xerxes (Heb.
-Ahasuerus in the book) divorced his disobedient Queen Vashti, unaware of God's plan for Esther to replace Vashti to preserve the Jews (Esther 1; 483 BC; 1:3). - 2.
-Xerxes married Esther to replace Vashti after a divinely designed beauty contest where God controlled Xerxes' taste in women to avert a disaster for the Jews (2:1-18; 479 BC). - B. Haman's plot to kill the Jews came just after Mordecai foiled a plot to murder the king to show God protecting the Jews through Esther to uphold the Abrahamic Covenant (2:19-4:17). - 1.
-God informed Mordecai of a secret assassination plot that saved Xerxes' life as God's design to later exalt Mordecai to benefit his people (2:19-23). - 2.
-Haman's anger at Mordecai refusing to honor him convinced Xerxes to try to kill all Jews from Egypt to India eleven months later for God protect them instead (Esther 3). - 3.
-Mordecai convinced Esther to risk her life for the Jews by showing that God crowned her for this role even if she failed since he would still uphold the Abrahamic Covenant (Esther 4). - II.
-Triumph: God reverted Haman's massacre plot on his own head via Mordecai and Esther to fulfill the Abrahamic Covenant (Esther 5-10). - A. Mordecai triumphed over Haman as evidence of God's faithfulness to those who fear him (5:1-8:2). - 1.
-The king enthusiastically and curiously accepted Esther's boldness, yet Esther only invited him to a banquet to put him in the proper mood to grant her request (5:1-8).
+Ahasuerus in the book) divorced his disobedient Queen Vashti, unaware of God's plan for Esther to replace Vashti to preserve the Jews (Esther 1; 483 BC; 1:3). - Xerxes married Esther to replace Vashti after a divinely designed beauty contest, during which God controlled Xerxes' taste in women to avert disaster for the Jews (2:1-18; 479 BC). - B. Haman's plot to kill the Jews came just after Mordecai foiled a plot to murder the king to show God protecting the Jews through Esther to uphold the Abrahamic Covenant (2:19- 4:17). - 1.
+God informed Mordecai of a secret assassination plot that saved Xerxes' life as part of God's design to exalt Mordecai later to benefit his people (2:19-23). - 2.
+Haman's anger at Mordecai refusing to honor him convinced Xerxes to try to kill all Jews from Egypt to India eleven months later, but God protected them instead (Esther 3). - 3.
+Mordecai convinced Esther to risk her life for the Jews by showing that God would crown her for this role even if she failed, as he would still uphold the Abrahamic Covenant (Esther 4).

-- 2. Haman arrogantly plotted to murder Mordecai on a 75-foot gallows as God's provision for his own death to protect the Jews (5:9-14). - 3.
+- A. Mordecai triumphed over Haman as evidence of God's faithfulness to those who fear him (5:1-8:2). - 1.
+The king enthusiastically and curiously accepted Esther's boldness, yet Esther only invited him to a banquet to grant her request to put him in the proper mood (5:1-8). - 2.
+Haman arrogantly plotted to murder Mordecai on a 75-foot gallows as God's provision for his death to protect the Jews (5:9-14). - 3.
 Haman honored Mordecai and returned home humiliated (Esther 6). - 4.
 Haman died on the gallows prepared for Mordecai as evidence that God protects those who fear him and punishes those who oppose him and his people (Esther 7). - 5.
 Mordecai was elevated to Haman's position and appointed over Haman's estate to show that those who plot evil will only prosper the righteous (8:1-2). - B. Israel triumphed over its enemies and began to annually celebrate the Feast of Purim as evidence of God's faithfulness to the Abrahamic Covenant (8:3-9:32). - 1.
-God delivered the Jews in a massive slaughter of their enemies authorized by a counter-decree for their self-defense to show God upholding the Abrahamic Covenant (8:3-9:16). - a) Xerxes commanded Esther and Mordecai to write a counter-decree allowing the Jews to defend themselves and God caused many Gentiles to become proselytes (8:3-17). - b) The Jews slaughtered at least 75,810 enemies in two days with help from royal officials to show God's faithfulness to the Abrahamic Covenant (9:1-16; Feb-Mar 473 BC). - 2.
+God delivered the Jews in a massive slaughter of their enemies, authorized by a counter-decree for their self-defense, to show God upholding the Abrahamic Covenant (8:3-9:16). - a) Xerxes commanded Esther and Mordecai to write a counter-decree allowing the Jews to defend themselves, and God caused many Gentiles to become proselytes (8:3-17). - b) The Jews slaughtered at least 75,810 enemies in two days with help from royal officials to show God's faithfulness to the Abrahamic Covenant (9:1-16; Feb-Mar 473 BC). - 2.
 Mordecai and Esther authorized the Feast of Purim (plural for pur, the lot thrown by Haman) to annually celebrate God's victory over the enemies of the Jews (9:17-32). - C. The LORD exalted Mordecai to second only to Xerxes due to his selfless concern for the Jews, which shows God's blessing on those who seek the welfare of others (Esther 10).

-Chronology of the Persian Period John H. Walton, Chronological and Background Charts of the OT, 2d ed., 70
+Chronology of the Persian Period John H. Walton, Chronological and Background Charts of the OT, 2d ed., 70, adapted